brinfoleo/tr_triggering_merge_conflict/README.md

-collaborators: Jarbie Dhaliwal and Leonardo Aquino
+collaborators: Jarbie Dhaliwal and Leonardo A

 👉 Triggering a merge conflict